Back to l’Avenir

-While older methods continue – canning, bottling, freezing, curing – today, sous vide – low temperature cooking in a sealed bag to retain taste and moisture – is commonly used in home, restaurant, institutional, and transport settings.
+While older methods continue – canning, bottling, freezing, curing – the newer sous vide method is commonly applied today in home, restaurant, institutional, and transportation settings.
+This is low temperature cooking in a sealed bag to retain taste and moisture.

-Sous vide was perfected in the 1960s and 1970s by industrial technologists (the technique itself is not quite new).
-Thence it sprang to the commercial world including some restaurants.
-Troisgros in France probably made it fashionable at the high end.
+Sous vide was perfected in the 1960s and 1970s by industrial technologists, as even then the technique was not quite new.
+From there it sprang to industrial food production and even some restaurants.
+Troisgros in France, starting in _________, probably launched a fashion in this segment.

 Other technologies have gathered pace since the ’60s: cryovac packing, aseptic packaging (which has its own separate history including in brewing), and food irradiation.
 Or take the stand-up pouches widely used today for soups and other fluid foods.